akamai/terraform-provider-akamai/docs/data-sources/appsec_siem_definitions.md

 # akamai_appsec_siem_definitions

-The `akamai_appsec_siem_definitions` data source allows you to retrieve information about the available SIEM versions, or about a specific SIEM version.
+Use the `akamai_appsec_siem_definitions` data source to retrieve information about the available SIEM versions, or about a specific SIEM version.
 The information available is described [here](https://developer.akamai.com/api/cloud_security/application_security/v1.html#getsiemversions).

 ## Example Usage